Best Bond and Bond Fund Alternatives

 Next, Fixed Indexed products depend on fixed income for the floor.
 Why not just own the fixed income yourself?
 Options on equity returns allow for the “extra” return that salesmen pitch.
 Well, if interest rates are low, there is not much extra to pay for the options, so expect caps and spreads (which can be changed at any time by the insurance company) to go down with decreasing interest rates.
 If you are going to invest in a Fixed Indexed Life insurance product, you might as well use a structured product.

 Structured Products are complicated and should not be used as a hedge.
 These are not good alternatives to fixed income.
 Speaking of complexity, try to actually understand one of these products.

 Annuities as Bond Alternatives

-Annuities are strong contenders as fixed income alternatives.
-Unfortunately, there are many different types!
+Annuities are strong contenders as fixed-income alternatives.
+But, unfortunately, there are many different types!

 Single Premium Immediate Annuities can be used to provide floor income and thus obviate the need for bonds.
-They are a strong contender as a bond alternative.
+As a result, they are a strong contender as a bond alternative.

-Multi Year Guaranteed Annuities are also interesting, but subject to low interest rates as well.
-If you are considering a bond ladder, consider MYGAs as rungs in your ladder.
+Multi-Year Guaranteed Annuities are also interesting but subject to low-interest rates as well.
+If you consider a bond ladder, consider MYGAs as rungs in your ladder.
 I think more traditional DIY investors should get to know MYGAs.
-These products are not sold to you, you have to go out looking for one to buy.
+These products are not sold to you; you have to go out looking for one to buy.
 If you have money you need back in a few years, consider a MYGA instead of leaving the money instead of a high yield savings account.
-Of course, you need to be 60 to avoid a 10% penalty for “early withdrawal” in these products.
+Of course, you need to be 60 to avoid a 10% penalty for “early withdrawal” from these products.

 Variable Annuities are garbage and should not be considered as bond alternatives.
 There, I said it.